Point Lookout: a free weekly publication of Chaco Canyon Consulting

 For example, if you're working in a group in which you have a clear sense of who the favored 20% are, and you know you won't be among them, why would you go to great lengths to deliver excellent performance?
 Indeed, why would you even stay in that position?
 And inversely, if you were certain that you were among the favored 20%, why would you deliver excellent performance?
 After all, you know that your supervisor needs to report not less than 20% of his or her supervisees as Exceeds Expectations.
 Moreover, if you aren't among the favored 20%, and if you try to gain a place among the favored 20%, and they learn of your intentions, they might be motivated to try to prevent you from succeeding.
 The whole mess is just a nightmare for teamwork.

 These phenomena can lead to exits by the most capable people, because they're the people who are most likely able and motivated to find alternative employment.
-First in this series Go to top Top Next issue: Power Distance and Teams Next Issue
+Performance Mismanagement Systems: I First issue in this series Go to top Top Next issue: Power Distance and Teams Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info